Members

 Suchintan Das

-Suchintan is a Doctoral Candidate in Global and Imperial History at the University of Oxford where he is also a Rhodes Scholar in residence.
+Suchintan is a Doctoral Candidate in Global and Imperial History at the University of Oxford where he is also a Rhodes and Beit Scholar.
 He is interested in war and empire in the twentieth century with particular reference to the history of encampment and internment in late- and post-colonial India.
 He writes occasional political commentaries, plays chess and enjoys music imbued with urban melancholia.
 His work can be accessed here.

 Email: suchintandas13@gmail.com